Guusjekwant/Replication-package-Thesis-Guusje/README.md

 ## Overview

-This repository contains the dataset used for a structured literature review on **AI adoption**.
+This repository contains the dataset used for a structured literature review on AI adoption.
 The primary data source is an Excel file that synthesizes academic papers, adoption frameworks, determinants, and derived evaluation criteria.

 **File included:**